vpugh/Gatsby-Personal-Site/src/pages/work/ucd-email-series.md

 Starting a few days after the event the attendees will get these emails, reminding them about the courses they can take online and directing them to a page to find out how to redeem them.
 They will keep getting these emails until they have redeemed a course.
 These emails are very important and as such are more text heavy.

 <img src="../../images/gallery/ucd/UCD-code-1.jpg" alt="Emails system code with JSON files and nunjucks">
-<h2 class="quote">JSON files and Nunjucks templates do all the heavy-lifting for the email system.
-The files can be very long and complex but they have made everything a million times easier.</h2>
+<div class="quote">JSON files and Nunjucks templates do all the heavy-lifting for the email system.
+The files can be very long and complex but they have made everything a million times easier.</div>

 ## DEVELOPMENT SETUP